carlomilanesi/cpp-mmf/manual.md

 ## Purpose

-This is a library for C++98 language and successive versions, to handle files as arrays of bytes, exploiting system calls provided by Microsoft Windows and by POSIX-compliant operating systems.
+This is a library, for the C++98 language and its successive versions, to handle files as arrays of bytes, exploiting system calls provided by POSIX-compliant operating systems and by Microsoft Windows.

 ## Contents